 Table of Contents

-It took another 10 years for the area to be inhabited and the early settlers were resisters, anarchists, punks and Turkish migrants.
+It took another 10 years for the area to be inhabited and the early settlers were resisters, anarchists, punks, and Turkish migrants.
 They were not real Berliners per se and quickly either opened businesses or formed squats.
-Soon, freedom became like an elixir for them and having faced no resistance from the West German government, they started spraying or painting their thoughts and beliefs on monuments and walls.
-Early Berlin street art was mostly clumsy scribbles and etches and it was only in the 70’s that a new wave of graffiti artists arrived.
+Soon, freedom became like an elixir for them, and having faced no resistance from the West German government, they started spraying or painting their thoughts and beliefs on monuments and walls.
+Early Berlin street art was mostly clumsy scribbles and etches and it was only in the ’70s that a new wave of graffiti artists arrived.
 They carried with them interesting innovations such as stencils and spray cans and thus began making genuine works of art.
-After the fall of the Berlin Wall, many graffiti artists continued their work into East Germany and new areas like Mitte, Friedrichshain and Prenzlauer Berg turned into their canvas.
+After the fall of the Berlin Wall, many graffiti artists continued their work in East Germany, and new areas like Mitte, Friedrichshain, and Prenzlauer Berg turned into their canvas.
 Soon colourful, artistic and thoughtful murals started appearing on Berlin walls and East Germans’ work was considered more emotionally vivid.
 They expressed lustily what it meant to be free and it was a concept close to the hearts of all people now living in the city.

 Berlin is the mecca of street and urban art